-Roofing including roof space Repair category 2 Notes The roof covering appears to be original to the construction of the property.
-General age related wear and tear is noted to roof coverings.
-Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
-Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-The flat bitumen felt roof covering over the dormer projections has a limited life expectancy and can fail without warning.
+Roofing including roof space Repair category 2 Notes There are slipped, chipped and uneven roof slates.
+Given the relatively complex nature of the roof covering, all areas were not visible from ground level.
+It may be prudent to have the roof fully inspected by a roofing contractor.
+Access to the roof space was restricted.
+Any inspection should also include the roof space area.
+The flat bitumen felt roof covering over the rear projection has a limited life expectancy and can fail without warning.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 A reputable roofing contractor will be able to provide further advice.